shaminaj-disha/find-cities-from-map-game/README.md

 ## Improvement

+* The cities are shown in this map, could not find a good map api which doesn't show the cities or streets, will have to search more thoroughly

+* If a city is selected once, it can't be selected again.
+A marker can be placed there as well.
+But here in this project it is not fixed

+* The minimum distance can be shown with a path in the map

 * User authentication can be added

-* The cities are shown in this map, could'nt find a good map api which doesn't show the cities or streets, will have to search more thoroughly

-* If a city is selected it can't be selected again, a marker will be placed there as well.

-* The minimum distance can be shown with a path in the map.
+* As this code doesn't have much functionalities, I didn't use any components to organize this code.
+It can be organized in a better way later on, when more features will be added